 A front door decorated to look like a mummy with Halloween decorations on the steps leading up the porch.

 First, decide what type of image or scene you want.
-To add a pop of color, tape brightly-colored construction paper to your front door, then drape white tissue paper to give a mummy look.
+To add a pop of color, adhere a colorful plastic tablecloth to your front door, then drape white tissue paper or tulle fabric to give a mummy look.

-Add eyes using paper plates (Hefty is a great heavy duty option) to make a googly-eyed monster.
-Be sure to use coupons when you buy them.
+Add eyes using cut-outs of paper plates (Hefty is a great heavy-duty option) to make a googly-eyed monster.

 3. Use fishing line and tea lights to hang glowing witches’ hats.